SpringBoard: Multitasking View

 In 2010, multitasking was introduced with iOS 4.
 By double-clicking the home button, the screen would lift up to free up the space for a multitasking drawer.
-In this drawer, all the running apps, excluding the app currently running, would show up as an icon.
-Long pressing one could trigger the "wiggle mode" with a little "-" button on the top-left corner of every icon.
+In this drawer, all running apps, excluding the app currently running, would appear as an icon.
+Long pressing one could trigger the "wiggle mode" with a small "-" button on the top-left corner of every icon.
 Tapping the "-" button would close the app.

 In June 2013 with iOS 7, the multitasking view was redesigned.
 By double-clicking the home button, the multitasking view appeared as cards.
 Each card was a screenshot of the corresponding app.
 They were listed from left to right, and under them was the icon with its app name.
 On the leftmost place, there was a screenshot of the home screen as well.
 Swiping a corresponding card up would close an app.

 In June 2014 with iOS 8, quick actions to contacts were added to the multitasking view.
 When entering multitasking, contact avatars appeared at the very top of the list of cards.
 By clicking them, one could get to further actions, such as FaceTime, Messages, and Phone Call.

 In June 2015 with iOS 9, the multitasking view was redesigned and the quick action to contacts was removed.
 The cards were lifted on top of each other from left to right with the icon and app name on top of it.
 In the rightmost position of the list is the view of the home screen.

 In June 2017 with iOS 11, the home screen view no longer appeared in the multitasking view.
 After iOS 11 Developer Beta 3, if all apps were closed, SpringBoard would directly display the home screen.
 In previous versions of iOS 11 Developer Beta, a Gaussian blur effect would occur over the home screen, and clicking the home button would return to the home screen.
 Before iOS 11 (and after iOS 7), the screenshot of the home screen would stay and, in the same way, clicking the home button could return home as well.